• What are the differences in the red, white, and blue PEX pipe?

 Yes.
 Push Fittings are certified for in wall use.

-What are the pipe insertion depths for Tectite by Apollo push to connect fittings?
+• What are the pipe insertion depths for Tectite by Mosack Group push to connect fittings?

-Do I need to use poly pinch clamps with Blue Twister fittings?
+• Do I need to use poly pinch clamps with Blue Insert fittings?

 Yes.
 To ensure a complete fasten with no leaks, please fasten a poly pinch clamp around the fitting and poly pipe once it’s installed.